![]() |

 Rebecca Wilson from Turtle Mat said: "With the advent of the festive period shortly approaching, these findings are highly relevant.
 Allowing your guests to keep shoes on inside the home can allow bacteria and virus to easily spread.
 Regular cleaning of your doormats, vacuuming carpets and washing shoes with detergent are the best ways to fight bacteria in your home."

-- APPG will give cleaning and hygiene industry a voice in Parliament
+- New APPG inaugurated for the cleaning and hygiene industry

 - No related articles listed